|SCIENTIFIC DISCIPLINARY SECTOR||IUS/10|

 All class schedules are posted on the EasyAcademy portal.

-Subject to the evaluation are the completeness of the topics dealt with, the overall construction of the answer, the order in the sequence of the concepts, the possible links established between different topics covered in the course, the actual understanding of the substance of what is exposed, the critical capacity of the candidate, as well as, where possible, placing the answers within the general principles of Accounting of Public Bodies.
+In general, the following are evaluated: correctness of presentation; the use of the basic lexicon of legal sciences; the ability to describe and contextualize the institutes studied.
+The evaluation criteria also include: the completeness of the topics covered; the overall construction of the response; the order in the sequence of concepts; any links established between different topics covered in the course; the effective understanding of the substance of what is exposed; the critical capacity of the candidate; the ability to place the answers within the general principles of administrative law.